 Adoptee Excellence Scholarship

-2023 Scholarship Application Deadline: April 28, 2023 at 11:59PM EST
+2024 Scholarship Application Deadline: Friday, April 26, 2024 at 11:59PM EST.

 Also-Known-As, Inc. is a New York-based national nonprofit adoptee organization that serves international adoptees and their families.
 Founded in 1996 by Hollee McGinnis, it is the longest-running adoptee-led organization for adoptee services in the United States.
 The mission of Also-Known-As is to build a community that empowers the voices of adult international adoptees, while providing resources and space to acknowledge the loss of birth country, culture, language, and biological family.
 Also-Known-As is not a culturally-specific organization.